-- 16.21 Struc-Dash should be mixed with 5 to 6 litres of potable water per 25 kg bag for a minimum of 10 minutes with an electric paddle mixer to disperse the additives. - 16.22 The receiver should then be trowel-applied to the surface of the basecoat to a thickness of 8 mm.
-The selected dash aggregate can then be thrown at the surface of the wet dash render. - 16.23 Continuous surfaces must be completed without a break, and the coatings must always be applied to a wet edge. - 16.24 At the tops of walls, the system must be protected by an adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 7).
+- 16.21 Before applying the render finish, the primer coat is applied by brush or roller and allowed to dry. - 16.22 Struc-Acryl should be applied in accordance with the Certificate holder's instructions using a stainless steel trowel or spray, in thicknesses between 1.5 and 3 mm. - 16.23 Continuous surfaces must be completed without a break, and the coating must always be applied to a wet edge. - 16.24 At the tops of walls, the system must be protected by an adequate overhang or by an adequately sealed, purpose-made flashing (see Figure 7).

 16.25 Care should be taken in the detailing of the system around features such as openings, projections and at eaves (see Figures 7 and 8) to ensure adequate protection against water ingress and to limit the risk of water penetrating the system.
-To achieve a 60-year service life, the system is finished against a stainless-steel stop bead at reveals.
+To achieve a 60-year service life, the system is finished against a stainless steel stop bead at reveals, to allow for replacement of windows.